 The deadline for submitting Special Projects proposals is December 15th of each year.
 Upon review of the proposals by the University Chapter Subcommittee, an announcement of selected projects will be made by the end of January of the following year.

-Proposals for Special Projects should be submitted electronically during the specified submission window online at foundation.mrs.org.
-Please contact Natalie Larocco with any questions that pertain to the MRS Foundation or Special Projects Grants.
+Proposals for Special Projects should be submitted electronically to foundation.mrs.org.
+Please contact Lorri Smiley with any questions that pertain to the Special Projects Grants program for MRS University Chapters.